wdmg/yii2-helpers/README.md

     ?>

 # Status and version [ready to use]
-* v.1.3.4 - Added IpAdressHelper
+* v.1.3.4 - Added IpAddressHelper
 * v.1.3.3 - Added buildTree() method to ArrayHelper
 * v.1.3.2 - Up to date dependencies
 * v.1.3.1 - Added crossMerging() method to ArrayHelper